the-paid-actor/dcs-dtc/README.md

 - Run the installer.
 It will create a shortcut on the Start Menu once it finishes.
 - Run the application from the Windows Start Menu.
 It will setup itself into DCS automatically.

+If the application does not start, check if you have Controlled Folder Access enabled in Windows Defender.
+If so, you will have to add the application to the list of allowed apps, since it creates its storage under the Documents folder. https://support.microsoft.com/en-us/windows/allow-an-app-to-access-controlled-folders-b5b6627a-b008-2ca2-7931-7e51e912b034

+If the application still does not start, check the Windows Event Viewer for errors related to the application. https://www.windowscentral.com/how-use-event-viewer-windows-10

 ## Manual setup in DCS

 If for some reason you need to manually setup the application in DCS, follow these steps: